 Displaying items by tag: smokies parking fees

-Smoky gray: Lots of interest, little information on cuts at Great Smoky Mountains National Park
+Updated 4/18: Smoky gray: Former Smokies leader warns of more funding cuts; popular campsites remain closed; still little information on cuts at Great Smoky Mountains National Park

 Campers are seen enjoying a morning at Elkmont Campground in Great Smoky Mountains National Park.
+Elkmont is one of the Smokies campgrounds still open.
 National Park Service

 - elan young